-Saved as disclosed in Table 4B, there are no other substantial shareholders of the Company, or immediate family member (defined in the Listing Manual as the spouse, child, adopted child, step-child, brother, sister and parent) of a Director, the CEO or a substantial shareholder, in the employment of the Company whose annual remuneration exceeded S\$100,000 during FY2020.
+Saved as disclosed in Table 4B, there are no other substantial shareholders of the Company, or immediate family member (defined in the Listing Manual as the spouse, child, adopted child, step-child, brother, sister and parent) of a Director, the CEO or a substantial shareholder, in the employment of the Company whose annual remuneration exceeded S\$100,000 during FY2021.

-8.3 Details of Employee share schemes
+8.3 Details of employee share schemes

 All forms of remuneration and other payments and benefits to Directors and key management personnel of the Group are disclosed in Table 4 and Table 4A.
 The Company has two share incentive schemes known as the EnGro Corporation Limited Performance Share Award Scheme and EnGro Corporation Limited 2011 Employees' Share Option Scheme.
 The Circular to Shareholders containing the details of the EnGro Corporation Limited Performance Share Award Scheme and the EnGro Corporation Limited 2011 Employees' Share Option Scheme are available to shareholders upon their request.
-Both schemes were at the end of its 10-year duration and will be discontinued on 27 April 2021.
+Both schemes have reached its 10-year duration and discontinued on 24 April 2021.